 Gabe’s first essay for AA Agnostica, A Higher Power of my Understanding, was posted on July 1, 2012.
 His earlier version of the 12 Steps are included in The Little Book: A Collection of Alternative 12 Steps.

 Gabe was born in 1959 in the leafy area of Hampstead, London.
 His parents were decent and kind and he describes his childhood environment as “peaceful and secure.”
 He went to University College School, a liberal secular school, and eventually studied philosophy at University College in London.
 Philosophy suited him, and he pursued a career in it.
 He got his PhD from MIT.
 He taught first at the University of Madison, Wisconsin, then moved to King’s College, London.
 Eventually, in 2010, alcohol got the better of him and he was dismissed on grounds of ill-health.
-He recovered and was rescued by the University of Reading, where he now teaches part time.
+He recovered and was rescued by the University of Reading.
 Semi-retired, he does research on addiction, helps alcoholics and works on creative writing projects.